-F. FORMAL EDUCATION
+F. Formal Education

-The people of Cam An place little importance on formal education.
+The people of Càm An place little importance on formal education.
 In recent years, however, they have wanted their children trained to read and write Vietnamese.
-Illiteracy has long been a problem in Vietnam, and a government literacy campaign has been underway for several years.
-This has increased the villagers' awareness of the problem and, in Cam An, has resulted in greater attention being paid to reading and writing.
-However, because of poor school facilities, lack of competent teachers, and most important, because of the need for youth to begin earning a living at an early age, formal education exceeding 1 or 2 years is deemed unnecessary.
+Illiteracy has long been a problem in Viet Nam and a government literacy campaign has been underway for several years.
+This has increased the villagers' awareness of the problem and, in Càm An, has resulted in greater attention being paid to reading and writing.
+However, because of poor school facilities, lack of competent teachers, and most important, because of the need for youth to begin earning a living at an early age, formal education exceeding one or two years is deemed unnecessary.
 Because of this attitude, school enrollment is not high and absenteeism is prevalent.

-Formal education is provided in the thon or hamlet schools.
-Phuoc Trach has 3 elementary schools: a public 3-year school, and a semipublic and private school, both of which offer only a 2-year course.
+Formal education is provided in the thôn or hamlet schools.
+Thôn III has three elementary schools: a public three-year school, and a semi-public and private school, both of which offer only a two-year course.
 The public school is controlled and financed by the village council.

-The semipublic school was built by the thon residents five years ago.
-The teacher is a 29-year-old native of the thon who has taught at the school since it was inaugurated.
-He was appointed by the village council and receives 1,000\$ per month, 700\$ from the village council and 300\$ from student fees.
+The semi-public school was built by the thôn residents five years ago.
+The teacher is a 29-year old native of the thôn who has taught at the school since it was inaugurated.
+He was appointed by the village council and receives VN\$ 1,000 per month, VN\$ 700 from the village council and VN\$ 300 from student fees.
 As with other local officials, he had not received the portion of his income which comes from the village budget for several months prior to our visit.
 He, his wife, and his three children depend upon the wife's earnings from a small shop.
 The teacher has a primary school education (five years), enough to qualify him to teach the first and second grades.
-The semipublic school is under the supervision of the principal of the Cam An village primary school located in Tan Thanh.
+The semi-public school is under the supervision of the principal of the Càm An village primary school located in Thôn II.
 Each month the teacher submits a report to the principal concerning salary, enrollment, and school conditions.
-He meets twice monthly with the principal and all other thon teachers for political education and training.
-He says there are 250 school age children in Phuoc Trach, 85 of whom are enrolled in his school.
-Two-thirds are boys ranging in ages from 6 to 11.
+He meets twice monthly with the principal and all other thôn teachers for political education and training.
+He says there are 250 school age children in Thôn III, 85 of whom are enrolled in his school.
+Two-thirds are boys ranging in ages from six to 11.
 School hours are from 8:30-11 a.m. and from 2:30-5 p.m.
 The school is closed Thursdays and Sundays and classes meet only in the morning on Saturdays.
-First-grade students pay 5\$ per month tuition and second-grade students, 10\$.
+First grade students pay VN\$ 5 per month tuition and second grade students, VN\$ 10.

-The private school is operated by a Phuoc Trach resident who received two years of secondary education in Hoi An.
+The private school is operated by a Thôn III resident who received two years of secondary education in Hội An.
 She supports her husband who remains at home with the children.
-Fees vary from 20\$ to 30\$ per student per month and the enrollment, at most, is 80 students in three classes, depending on the season.
+The school's fees vary from VN\$ 20 to VN\$ 30 per student per month and the enrollment, at most, is 80 students in three classes, depending on the season.
 From the first to the seventh lunar month, school attendance is good but during the remaining months (the offshore fishing season), enrollment and attendance drop.
-The private school teacher's average monthly income is about 1,500\$.
+The private school teacher's average monthly income is about VN\$ 1,500.
 This, of course, depends upon student fees which sometimes come in installments or not at all.
 She confesses that fee collection is a problem but she says nothing to parents for fear of antagonizing them and having the children taken out of school altogether.
 She holds classes in her home from 6 a.m. to 6 p.m. without a break.